exercism/python/exercises/practice/palindrome-products/.approaches/introduction.md

 ## Approach: Using a nested for loop, optimized edition

-This approach is similar to the previous one, but what if I say that with adding a few lines of code, we can make it faster?
+This approach is similar to the previous one, but with the addition of a few lines of code we can make it much faster.
-Then you might say, how much faster?
+The question then becomes _how much faster_?
-Well, for some inputs it reduces the time from 9 minutes to 0.01 seconds.
+Well, for some input sizes it reduces the time from **9 minutes to 0.01 seconds**.
 You can read more about it in the [Performance article][article-performance].

 ```python